Anne Spencer, Countess of Sunderland (1683–1716): Early life

-She was the third daughter of John Churchill, 1st Duke of Marlborough, and the former Sarah Jenyns (Jennings).
+Anne Churchill was the third daughter of John Churchill, 1st Duke of Marlborough, and Sarah Jenyns.
+She was named after Princess Anne of Denmark (the future Anne, Queen of Great Britain) who was Anne Churchill's godmother.
+Anne Churchill was also goddaughter of Anne Digby, the Countess of Sunderland (her future mother-in-law).
 As her father was created a sovereign prince by the Holy Roman Emperor Joseph I, Anne was also a princess of the Holy Roman Empire and later of the Principality of Mindelheim.
+Lady Sunderland also looked after Anne and her sister Henrietta when they were little children, when Sarah had to perform her duty at court.
+Lady Sunderland was also the one who witnessed when Anne had her first tooth.